 Data privacy has become a huge concern and both federal and state governments have passed laws to protect consumers.
 Of special concern is the privacy of children.
 If your online business markets to children, you need to be aware of the Children's Online Privacy Protection Act.

 You have a product or a service that you think would be perfect for an online business.
 It can be set up easily enough, but there are legal considerations and hurdles that must be addressed to keep you out of trouble.
-To get help starting your online business contact a local business and commercial attorney for advice and guidance.
+To get help starting your online business, use our simple business formation service or contact a local business and commercial attorney for advice and guidance.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help